nmokey/klein-bottle/docs/index.markdown

 For my project, I'm focusing on exploring a specific subset of topological spaces called **non-orientable manifolds**, their definitions and fascinating properties, and their connection to multivariable calculus.
 Topology has a lot of jargon, so I will quickly go over some basic definitions so everything is relatively easy to understand, but it probably means that I'll be making some simplifications and saying things that are only *technically* accurate.
 In addition to drawing connections between Klein bottles and multivariable calculus, I'll also discuss other non-orientable manifolds, topology topics, and some differential geometry like parametrizing surfaces.

-connections to mulit: multivarable functions, parametrizing surfaces, change in variables
+connections to multi: multivarable functions, parametrizing surfaces, change in variables

 {% include linkedHeading.html heading="artwork" text = "artwork" level=1 %}
 Work in progress.